The following is an extract taken from our forthcoming book titled The Real Truth about SPICE.

-K2 is the name for Spice in USA.
+K2 is the name given to Spice in the U.S.

-Most of us have probably heard of Spice but have no idea of what it is and what it does.
+Many of us may know of the drug called Spice but have no idea really what it actually is and what it does to the human frame.

 SPICE IS NOT DESIGNED FOR HUMAN CONSUMPTION.